euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Some use-cases are:

 * If a vault wants to prevent providing flash loans for whatever reason, it can require the account be healthy immediately following a borrow.
-* If a batch creator believes there is a possibility that an account will be unhealthy after an operation (perhaps because of changes to chain state between transaction creation and inclusion times), it may make sense to check this account's health immediately, before performing other operations.
+* If a batch creator believes there is a possibility that an account will be unhealthy after an operation (perhaps because of changes to the chain state between transaction creation and inclusion times), it may make sense to check this account's health immediately, before performing other operations.
 This will save gas by failing the transaction early.

 ### Forgiveness